elecomexp/portfolio/databases_sql/README.md

 ## Part II - Database Modeling: Creation and Maintenance of a Database with SQL

-In [this section](./SQL_database_design), you will design and manage a database model that stores information about suppliers and the parts they provide.
+In [Part II](./sql_database_design), you will design and manage a database model that stores information about suppliers and the parts they provide.
 This involves creating SQL tables, defining fields and data types, and establishing relationships between the entities in the database.

 ### Database Requirements